Pexers/CS-fundamentals/Development/Methodologies.md

 - If developers are not committed to delivering software on time, RAD projects can fail.
 For that reason it requires highly skilled professionals.

 ## 4. Scrum
 Scrum is a system development methodology that implements agile development.
-The primary goal of Scrum is to satisfy the customer’s need through an environment of transparency in communication, collective responsibility and continuous progress.
+The primary goal of Scrum is to satisfy the customer's need through an environment of transparency in communication, collective responsibility and continuous progress.

 Team members break down end goals into smaller goals at the beginning and work through them using fixed-length _sprints_ to build software and showcase it often, which usually last two weeks.
 Meetings play an important role in the Scrum approach, and during each sprint, daily planning meetings and demos take place to follow progress and gather feedback.